 Division of

-Business
+Business and Technology

 Undergraduate Program

-The Division of Business offers CRC students opportunities to serve their community as highly qualified, accomplished, and responsible members of society.
+The Division of Business and Technology offers CRC students opportunities to serve their community as highly qualified, accomplished, and responsible members of society.
 We envision our graduates to have a high degree of competence, capability, and integrity needed to be successful leaders in the business world as well as an understanding of the fundamental principles of the major business disciplines.
 Our vision includes instilling Christian values because not only do we believe in a quality higher education but also a Higher Power.

 1. A Bachelor of Science in Business Administration